International Human Rights Art Festival Theatre: Draw the Circle by Mashuq Deen Mashuq Deen

 About This Show

-Draw the Circle by Mashuq Deen: New Dramatists Fellow (2022) This unique show compassionately brings to life the often ignored struggle that an immigrant family goes through when their child transitions from one gender to another.
+Told entirely from the point of view of family and friends, this unique show compassionately brings to life the often ignored struggle that a family goes through when their child transitions from one gender to another.

 About the Festival